Only Ont. doctor disciplined for over-prescribing opioids calls investigation a 'witch hunt' | CBC News

 The only Ontario doctor formally disciplined as part of a province-wide investigation into the over-prescription of opioids claims he's done nothing wrong and is simply the victim of a vile witch hunt.

-The College of Physicians and Surgeons of Ontario found Windsor Dr. Richard Cameron committed an act of professional misconduct during a hearing held in Toronto Monday.
+The College of Physicians and Surgeons of Ontario found Windsor Dr. Robert Cameron committed an act of professional misconduct during a hearing held in Toronto Monday.

 A college discipline committee concluded the 65-year-old "had a tendency to prescribe narcotics at doses well in excess of those recommended in the relevant clinical guidelines."